andrewblais/mathWithPython/README.md

     -   This Python Jupyter notebook consists of my solution to an exercise from Mike X. Cohen's Linear Algebra course on Udemy.

+2.  `02_histogram_proportion.ipynb`:

+    -   Statistics: Converting a Distribution from Raw Count to Proportion

+    -   This Python Jupyter notebook consists of my solution to an exercise from Mike X. Cohen's Statistics & Machine Learning course on Udemy.

 ## **_About Me:_**

 -   My name: Andrew Blais